alex001xx/pruebas/README.md

         if Saved.FpsBoostEnabled then SetFpsBoost(true) end
         if Saved.ClickTPEnabled then SetClickTP(true) end
         if Saved.SpinBotEnabled then SetSpinBot(true) end
-        if Saved.ChatSpamEnabled then SetChatSpam(true) end
-        if Saved.DanceSpamEnabled then SetDanceSpam(true) end
-        if Saved.RainbowEnabled then SetRainbow(true) end
-        if Saved.DrunkCamEnabled then SetDrunkCam(true) end
-        if Saved.PlayDeadEnabled then SetPlayDead(true) end
-        if Saved.ChatEchoEnabled then SetChatEcho(true) end
-        if Saved.BigHeadEnabled then SetBigHead(true) end
-        if Saved.ScreenShakeEnabled then SetScreenShake(true) end
         if Saved.SitProtectorEnabled then SetSitProtector(true) end
         if Saved.AutoClickerEnabled then SetAutoClicker(true) end
         if Saved.NoFallDamageEnabled then SetNoFallDamage(true) end